-Not sure if a financial advisor is right for you?
-Take a look at some of our most frequently asked questions and see if they resolve any of your questions.
-And, if they don’t, please contact us and ask!
+Not sure if a financial planner is right for you?
+Have some questions but don’t want to deal with the hassle of asking us?
+Take a look at some of our FAQs and see if they resolve any of your questions.

-- Why should I hire a financial advisor?
+- Why should I hire a financial planner?

 - What does it mean to be a fee-only firm?

-- Is having a financial advisor really worth the annual fee?
+- Is having a financial planner really worth the annual fee?

 - Can you offer a growth-based fee instead of an asset-based fee?